 Hooray!
 My book, “The Seed of Yggdrasill – Deciphering the Hidden Messages of Old Norse Myths” will be available for purchasing from June 21, 2013, on Amazon and through the publisher, Whyte Tracks.

 FIRST REVIEW HERE: Exclusive First Look “The Seed of Yggdrasill”

-Here you will be able to read more about my interpretations of Old Norse Myths.
+In the Seed of Yggdrasil you will be able to read more extensively about my interpretations of Old Norse Myths.
 There will be chapters with extensive information and discussion of all the most important themes found in the Edda lore as well as in some scaldic lore: Creation and Cosmology, Ritual and Revelations, The Loss of the Golden Age, The Ragnarok prophecy, as well as the new world to come, Magical Traditions and Worldy Wisdom.
 There will also be several corrected and edited transcripts of my YouTube lecture series, Hidden Knowledge in Old Norse Myths.

-The translation includes comments to each stanza, a thorough introduction by myself, some of my illustrations, and the Old Norse text which may be read side by side with the translation if you so wish.
+The translation of the Völuspa includes comments to each stanza, a thorough introduction by myself, some of my illustrations, and the Old Norse text which may be read side by side with the translation if you so wish.
 If you donate 10 USD or more (hehe), I will send you a PDF file attached to an email.
 Please allow a few days to pass before you begin to fret, since I am not always attached to the internet.
-LOVE, Maria

 Welcome to my Old Norse Mythology website!